 As of the date of this registration statement, our production capacity, assuming that all facilities are fully operational at their maximum capacity and all regulatory approvals are received, produces over 100,000 kilograms of GMP-certified pharmaceutical-grade cannabis.
 In addition, through strategic partnerships with leading license producers, we may have access to additional high quality medical cannabis on demand.
-For a more detailed description of our facilities, please see Item 4.D "Property, Plant and Equipment" below.
+For a more detailed description of our facilities, please see "Business - Property, Plant and Equipment."